denzyldick/denzyldick/README.md

 _[Noterender](https://noterender.com) is not the only one.
 If you want to see the rest of my open-source projects, you can see them [here](https://github.com/denzyldick?tab=repositories)_

+If you want to get a hold of me, you can do that on my [Linkedin](https://www.linkedin.com/in/denzyldick/).